 Few have done more for the right of children to a rich inner life than Astrid Lindgren.
 The creator of stories beloved the world over, she was a renewer of children’s literature.
 She was also a steadfast humanist who made her voice heard in the public debate, speaking with moral conviction, with humor, and always with her focus on children and their future.
-When, in 2002, her voice finally fell silent, the Swedish government founded the Astrid Lindgren Memorial Award.
-It is an international literature prize awarded to those who continue to work in her spirit: with imagination, bravery, respect and empathy, and maintaining the highest degree of artistic excellence.
+When, in 2002 at the age of 94, her voice finally fell silent, the Swedish Government decided to found an award to honour her memory and to promote interest in children’s and young adult literature around the world.

 Astrid Lindgren Memorial Award is administered by the Swedish Arts Council.
 The award office is responsible for communication, support to the jury, finances and all activities related to the award.
 The laureates are chosen by a twelve-member expert jury.